What's Up Today: Monday, December 12

 Weather

-Today: Sunny, with a high near 41.
-Northwest wind 8 to 13 mph.
+Today: Sunny, with a high near 39.
+Breezy, with a northwest wind around 21 mph, with gusts as high as 36 mph.

-Tonight: Mostly clear, with a low around 26.
-Northwest wind 10 to 17 mph, with gusts as high as 32 mph.
+Tonight: Partly cloudy, with a low around 32.
+North wind 13 to 18 mph, with gusts as high as 34 mph.

 7-Day Weather forecast for Newport County | 3-day Surf Forecast for Rhode Island